softwaresaved/ga_group_stats/README.md

 are for the SSI2 project timeframe, from June 1 2015 to February 28 2017.
 * `PAGE_METRICS` - The metrics you wish to capture.
-Typical ones are for overall page views `ga:pageviews` and unique page views `ga:uniquepageviews`, which are set as defaults..
+Typical ones are for overall page views `ga:pageviews` and unique page views `ga:uniquepageviews`, which are set as defaults.
 You can find others at [https://developers.google.com/analytics/devguides/reporting/core/dimsmets](https://developers.google.com/analytics/devguides/reporting/core/dimsmets), but note that only these two have been currently tested.
 The generated reports will be sorted by the first metric specified